 Breach of information systems security is an established reality for most companies in the world.
 With all information and transactions online, companies struggle to find a balance between enabling business and erecting security barriers.
 In such an environment, it is not enough to have just the IT security team aware of threats and countermeasures; it is incumbent on all employees to contribute to a higher security posture for the organisation, through correct process and due diligence.
 A basic cyber security workshop helps in building awareness, understanding data security measures, tips and tricks of the trade and how to respond to such threats.

-Ransomware is computer malware that installs covertly on a victim's computer, executes a code that effectively encrypts the contents of the computer, and demands a ransom payment to decrypt it or sometimes, not publish sensitive information on the computer.
+Ransomware is a computer malware that installs covertly on a victim's computer, executes a code that effectively encrypts the contents of the computer, and demands a ransom payment to decrypt it, or sometimes not publish sensitive information on the computer.
 Thus, ransomware is a denial-of-access attack that prevents computer users from accessing files since it is not possible to decrypt files without the requisite key.
-The workshop on ransomware educates students on cause and prevention, types of attacks, their impacts and response and also elucidates the technology link between Bitcoins and Ransomware.
+The workshop on ransomware educates students on cause and prevention, types of attacks, their impacts and response, and also elucidates the technology link between Bitcoins and Ransomware.

 The workshop on safety and security of senior citizens involve tips on how to be safe at home, in the community and while travelling or doing basic chores.
 NSS has conducted workshops for the senior citizens at various residential complexes.